Top 10 best hot hatchbacks 2021

 Hyundai got the hot hatch recipe right the first time around with the i30 N and the smaller i20 N doesn’t disappoint.
-It matches the Ford Fiesta ST’s 0-62mph time and offers an almost identical amount of power.
-But like the ST (the car the i20 N was clearly benchmarked against), the chassis is arguably the car’s greatest strength.
+It takes slightly longer than the Ford Fiesta ST to complete the 0-62mph sprint, at 6.7 seconds, although it offers slightly more power at 201bhp.
+But, like the ST (the car the i20 N was clearly benchmarked against), the chassis is arguably the car’s greatest strength.

 The normal Hyundai i20 is a fun car to drive but the range-topping N version takes that to another level.
 Weighing little over a tonne (very light for a modern car), the i20 N is agile and alert, yet it’s even quite comfortable over bumps and potholes.
 There’s plenty of grip, while elsewhere the i20 N impresses with a big boot and the sort of tech you’d normally find in more expensive models.

 The 302bhp Mercedes-AMG A35 is the interim choice if you want more power than the A250 in the standard A-Class range but you don't want the hardcore A45 model.
 The A35 gets from 0-62mph in just 4.7 seconds - just a tenth of a second behind the fastest version of the Golf.